hituro/hituro-makes-macros/storylets/README.md

 }
 ```

 There are many possible types of condition, which are listed below.
-You can also nest conditions using the `all` and `any` condition typers, e.g.
+You can also nest conditions using the `all` and `any` condition types, e.g.

 ```js
 {